insertokername/custom-authlib/docs/index.rst

 Get Updates
 -----------

-Stay tuned with Authlib, here is a history of Authlib changes.
+Stay tuned with insertokname-authlib, here is a history of insertokname-authlib changes.

 .. toctree::
     :maxdepth: 2

     changelog

-Consider to follow `Authlib on Twitter <https://twitter.com/authlib>`_, and subscribe `Authlib Blog <https://blog.authlib.org/>`_.
+Consider to follow `insertokname-authlib on Twitter <https://twitter.com/insertokname-authlib>`_, and subscribe `insertokname-authlib Blog <https://blog.insertokname-authlib.org/>`_.